xebia-functional/fetch/docs/src/main/tut/docs.md

 the same data source, and returning a mapping from identities to results, Fetch can detect whenever an identity couldn't be fetched or no longer exists.

+## A note on IO

+TODO: ContextShift, Timer

 ## Writing your first data source

 Now that we know about the `DataSource` typeclass, let's write our first data source!
 We'll start by implementing a data